eddygarcas/eddygarcas/README.md

 <details>
 <summary>📝 Summary</summary>

 I am an experienced and passionate Chief Technology Officer (CTO) dedicated to providing innovative digital solutions.
 With software craftsmanship in my blood and a background in Agile coaching, I excel in leading high-performing teams and fostering continuous improvement and innovation.
 At rzilient, I drive the company's technical vision and strategy, helping businesses leverage digital transformation to unlock their full potential.

+As a CTO, I am dedicated to nurturing a culture of collaboration, curiosity, and innovation.
+My mission is to create an environment where technology drives growth and enables businesses to reach new heights.

 </details>